 Paseo de Montejo

-Merida has a number of fine museums, the most significant is the impressively housed Museo de Antropologia (Anthropology Museum) which is situated at the majestic Palacio Canton on Paseo de Montejo.
-This museum holds many of the fine artifacts from the Mayan ruins and also explains much about the history of the region going back to the age of mastodons.
-Note that much of the information is provided in Spanish only.
+Mérida has a number of fine museums, the most significant is the impressively housed Museo de Antropologia (Anthropology Museum) which is situated at the majestic Palacio Canton on Paseo de Montejo and, the Gran Museo del Mundo Maya—an impressive, purpose-built, museum to showcase Mayan history and culture: this museum holds many of the fine artifacts from the Mayan ruins and also explains much about the history of the region going back to the age of mastodons.

 The Museo Nacional de Arte Popular (National Popular Arts Museum) is a few blocks northeast of the Plaza Grande and offers displays of fine art and crafts from the locality.